victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 {% endhighlight %}

-some beginner programmers may may wonder way this *console.log(foo);* will print undefined, if you don't know how hoisting works this behavior may look weird, but actually this happens because under the hood the real executed code looks like this;
+some beginner programmers may wonder the reason why this *console.log(foo);* will print undefined.
+If you don't know how hoisting works this behavior may look weird, but actually undefined will be printed because under the hood the real executed code looks like this;

 {% highlight js %}